 We absolutely love the feeling of taking a long weekend to escape to a beautiful resort for some much-needed R&R&R (Rest, Recuperation and Romance).
-Thankfully these days, there are an infinite amount of luxury lodgings that offer a bit of everything, but if you really want to relax surrounded by some stunningly breathtaking nature, exploring a few hot springs resorts in Montana is the way to go.
+Thankfully these days, there are an infinite amount of luxury lodging that offers a bit of everything.
+But if you really want to relax surrounded by some stunningly breathtaking nature, exploring a few hot springs resorts in Montana is the way to go.

-Guest contributor Joeann Fossland from Joeanns View recently visited two hot springs in Paradise, Montana and is here to tell us all about her amazing experience soaking in their therapeutic waters while enjoying the surrounding landscape and landmarks.
+Guest contributor Joeann Fossland from Joeanns View recently visited two Montana hot springs.
+She’s here to tell us all about her amazing experience soaking in their therapeutic waters while enjoying the surrounding landscape and landmarks.

 A deep “ahhhh” escapes from my mouth every time I dip into the therapeutic, soothing waters of a hot spring.
 Add a comfortable room a few steps away, with decadent meals and an award-winning wine lists and it qualifies as Paradise!